chiupam/tutorial/Loon/Plus_EN/README.md

 ## Loon Tutorial

  -Loon's Plus tutorial is stored in this folder.

--Please read the following **Disclaimer** carefully, any reader who clicks on the document in the tutorial will be deemed to have accepted this disclaimer.
+- Please read the following **Disclaimer** carefully, any reader who clicks on the document in the tutorial will be deemed to have accepted this disclaimer.

+- **When users read this document for operation, please switch the language in Loon to Chinese.**

 ---